Captain Luther Little’s Tall Tales

 Between the ship’s ongoing repairs and ailing crew, the Protector needed to evade patrols of British frigates, and survived a couple of running battles along the coast.
 The captain anchored off Maine for wood and water, taking the opportunity to move the invalids ashore.
 The surgeon set up a makeshift hospital in a farmer’s barn.
 Luther’s injuries were so severe, he was sent home to recover and did not return to the Protector for five months.
 Even then Luther’s ‘luck’ persisted as the Prize Master, he was captaining a captured vessel back to Salem whilst the Protector was captured by the British.

-After his service with the Navy, Captain Luther Little turned his hand to privateering, legalized piracy, out of Salem, “that wasp’s nest of Revolutionary privateersmen.”
-Later still, sailing to the West Indies, he made twenty four successful voyages “always bringing back every man, even to cook and boy.”
+After his service with the Navy, Captain Luther Little turned his hand to privateering, legalized piracy, out of Salem, “that wasp’s nest of Revolutionary privateersmen.”8 Later still, sailing to the West Indies, he made twenty four successful voyages “always bringing back every man, even to cook and boy.”
 Finally, turning his attention to Russia, Luther made six annual voyages to St Petersburg, at a time when the American flag was unknown to that port.

-At the age of 41, Captain Luther Little retired from his life at sea, returning to his ancestral farm at Marshfield.
-Outliving his first wife, he married Hannah Lovell, daughter of General Solomon Lovell of Weymouth.
+At the age of 41, Captain Luther Little retired from his life at sea, returning to his ancestral farm at Marshfield9.
+Outliving his first wife, he married Hannah Lovell, daughter of General Solomon Lovell10 of Weymouth.
 Luther bought out the other heirs of the family property and retained the homestead for his wife and children.
 For the subsequent 44 years, Luther raised his family as a New England farmer.

 Read the complete narrative of Captain Luther Little’s Own Story in Chapter VI, page 98, as narrated to Mrs. Sarah Ann Titcomb, Jan.
 5, 1841, Scroll through the pages or use the search to find “Luther Little”